 How to Unpack Thinking

-We have curated some great web resources that provide a variety of ways you can begin to understand the thinking process of your students.
+We have curated some great web resources providing a variety of ways you can understand students’ thinking processes.
 We invite you to explore these resources as you discover what works best for you, your teaching style, and the unique makeup of students in your class.

 The Teaching Channel has so many wonderful tools and resources and this blog post demonstrates not only why Think-Alouds are a great way to access student thinking, but also provides a video clip to show you how it’s done.